Click0910/level-task/README.md

 )
 ```

-Using CUDA.
+Use CUDA to execute parallelism using the GPU threads

 --------------------

 ## What is missing?

-- Tests
+- Complete unit tests.
 - Alembic Migrations
 - Refactor code, this is a naive implementation.

 ## Code Refactor

-For scalabality of the code and easier maintain, could be beneficial implement and refactor the code strucure implemmenting some patters,
+For scalabality of the code and easier maintain, could be beneficial implement and refactor the code structure implementing some patters,
-for example follow clean architechture pattern and principles, Isolating the businnes logic from external resources like API,
+for example follow clean architecture pattern and principles, Isolating the businnes logic from external resources like API,
 message brokers, DBs, Redis, Workers, in gneral any external infraestructure.